Reclaiming Ourselves

 What Else to Know

-You will be required to complete release forms, which we will send before the first session.
+• You will be required to complete release forms, which we will send before the first session.
 They will also be available to sign in person.
-Other things to know:

-• EEG sensors are placed on the scalp and ears with conductive paste.
+• EEG sensors are placed on the scalp and ears with easily removable conductive paste.

-We encourage you to bring anything that will help you feel comfortable and supported while on the floor and during the neurofeedback.
+• Bring anything that will help you feel comfortable, especially during neurofeedback.
 Perhaps it’s a soft lap blanket, a stabilizing bolster, cozy socks, or a favorite tea (hot water is available).

 When I say we are “intervulnerable,” I mean we suffer together, whether consciously or unconsciously.
 Albert Einstein called the idea of a separate self an “optical delusion of consciousness.”
-Martin Luther King Jr. said that we are all connected in an “inescapable web of mutuality.”
-There’s no way out, though we try to escape by armoring ourselves against pain and in the process diminishing our lives and our consciousness.
+Martin Luther King Jr. said that we are all connected in an “inescapable web of mutuality” . . .
 But in our intervulnerability is our salvation, because awareness of the mutuality of suffering impels us to search for ways to heal the whole, rather than encase ourselves in a bubble of denial and impossible individualism.
 At this point in history, it seems that we will either destroy ourselves or find a way to build a sustainable life together.

 — Miriam Greenspan